Tips and Tricks

 Contact local businesses.

-Approach community businesses to help you promote your video through advertisements, online efforts or simply by informing their employees and customers.
+Approach community businesses to help you promote your photo essay through advertisements, online efforts or simply by informing their employees and customers.

 Organize a family night.

-Invite students’ families to the school for a screening of your video.
+Invite students’ families to the school for a screening of your photo essay.
 Use this opportunity to encourage everyone to vote!

 Use social media.